bfix/gospel/v2/README.md

     * Marshal/Unmarshal Golang objects
     * Bloom filter

+N.B.
+The Bitcoin package (and subpackages) have been removed in version 2.
+The maintenance of changes in the Bitcoin protocol is too tidious and better Go libraries for handling the Bitcoin protocol exist today.

 Install
 -------

 This version (`v2.0.0-alpha.1`) is designed for the Go1.18+ release.

 If you only want to use the library in your projects, you don't have to install anything.
-Just include `github.com/bfix/gospel/v2 v2.0.0-alpha.1` in your `go.mod` file and do a `go mod tidy`.
+Just import the version 2 packages in your source code (like `import "github.com/bfix/gospel/v2/logger`) and run `go mod tidy`.

 You can install Gospel locally if desired.
 Make sure that your Go environment
 - especially ${GOPATH} - is set up and enter the following commands: